-Elizabeth was longlisted for the Desmond Elliott Prize 2022 for Lessons in Love and Other Crimes.
-In 2022 she was also shortlisted for the Dinesh Allirajah Prize for Short Fiction, and her story will be published in an e-anthology by Comma Press.
-She was shortlisted for the Asian Writer Short Story Prize in 2016, and her story ‘Eurovision’ was published in Dividing Lines (Dahlia Publishing, 2017).
-Her poetry has been published by Visual Verse and her short creative-critical work includes writing published in Glänta, Gal-Dem and New Writing Dundee, and more recently in Wasafiri and the anthology Imagined Spaces (Saraband, 2020).
-She received an Authors’ Foundation Grant from The Society of Authors (UK) in December 2018 to support the writing of Lessons in Love and Other Crimes, and was chosen as one of the runners up for the inaugural CrimeFest bursary for crime fiction authors of colour in 2022.
-She lives in London
+In 2022 Elizabeth was longlisted for both the Desmond Elliott Prize and the Polari First Book Prize, for Lessons in Love and Other Crimes.
+She was also shortlisted for the Dinesh Allirajah Prize for Short Fiction 2022, and her story ‘That Last Summer’ was published in The Dinesh Allirajah Prize for Short Fiction 2022: Crime Stories by Comma Press.
+She was shortlisted for the Asian Writer Short Story Prize in 2016, and her story ‘Eurovision’ was published in Dividing Lines (Dahlia, 2017).
+Her poetry has been published by Visual Verse, and her short creative-critical work includes writing published in Gal-Dem, New Writing Dundee, Wasafiri, and the anthology Imagined Spaces (Saraband, 2020), and in translation, by Glänta and Deus Ex Machina.
+She received an Authors’ Foundation Grant from The Society of Authors (UK) in December 2018, to support the writing of Lessons in Love and Other Crimes, and she was chosen as one of the runners up for the inaugural CrimeFest bursary for crime fiction authors of colour in 2022.
+She lives in London.

 Lessons In Love and Other Crimes

 Shortlisted for the Polari First Book Prize 2022 and longlisted for the Desmond Elliott Prize 2022.